Hazardous Materials Spill

 • If bleach was used as a disinfectant, all surfaces should be wiped again with towels saturated in either water or 70% ethanol in order to remove the bleach residue.

-• If material is spilled into a drain pan, be sure to close the drain (locate the lever under the BSC to close the drain) and then pour disinfectant into the pan.
+• If material is spilled into a drain pan, be sure to close the drain (locate the lever under the BSC to close the drain), and then pour disinfectant into the pan.
 Allow it to sit for 20 to 30 minutes.
-Then open the drain and collect this liquid into a container.
+Then open the drain, and collect this liquid into a container.
 Place the container in the satellite accumulation area in the lab for pickup and disposal as hazardous chemical waste.
 For nonmercury-containing bleach waste, this waste can be disposed of by pouring it down the sink drain.
 If bleach was used as a disinfectant, the drain pan should be flooded with water to remove the bleach residue.

-• Hands should be thoroughly washed and, if clothes were contaminated, they should be changed prior to returning to regular work activities.
+• Cleanup person should remove PPE and discard into the biohazardous waste container.
+Hands should be thoroughly washed, and, if clothes were contaminated, they should be changed prior to returning to regular work activities.

-• For additional information refer to the Biosafety Manual.
+• For additional information, refer to the Biosafety Manual.

 Document spill and response procedures